safirasari/facial-expression-recognition/README.md

     ```
     $ conda install scikit-learn
     ```
+    - PyTorch
+    ```
+    $ conda install pytorch torchvision -c pytorch
+    ```

 3. Open the repository in which the Python script is in:
     ```
     $ cd "repository"
     ```

-4. Run the Python script for data cleaning and standardization:
+4. For Part 1, run the Python script for data cleaning and standardization:
     ```
     $ python data_cleaning.py
     ```